A7med7x7/ReproGen/README.md

 ###### *work only under advanced and NVIDIA setup*

 - Choose the CUDA version that matches your code and driver requirements.
-    - cuda11-latest : highly compatible with most GPUs in chameleon cloud
+    - cuda11-latest : highly compatible with most GPUs in Chameleon Cloud
     - cuda12-latest : The latest version designed to work with newer GPU architectures
 - **Type** select:
 ---